tristan-smith/EE361Lab4/ee361lab4report.md

 We found that some of the received power values did not correspond with transmit towers in the way that we expected, with the received power corresponding inversely with distance to the transmitter, and corresponding positively with the amount of radiated power.

 ## Received Power Measurements of Digital FM Radio Stations
+When measuring the digital FM spectrum we had to convert the frequency spectrum into a dB scale in order to calculate the total power, because we needed to have like units to multiply the peak power by the width of the signal.
+We converted the width in Hz to dB because we wanted the total power in dB, which would be an easy conversion if we simply stuck to dB for both portions of the signal.

 ## Public Service Frequencies